chasekbryan/chasekbryan.github.io/README.md

 ## Contact

-For professional inquiries, collaborations, or mentorship opportunities, please visit [https://chasekbryan.info](https://chasekbryan.info) or connect with me via GitHub.
+For professional inquiries, collaborations, please connect with me via GitHub.

 Thank you for visiting.